magento/devdocs/guides/v2.3/config-guide/cli/logging.md

 ## Syslog logging

 By default, Magento writes _syslog_ logs to the operating system `syslog` file.
+As of Magento 2.3.1, you must use the `magento` command to enable or disable the syslog.
+The setting in the Magento Admin has been removed.

 #### To enable syslog logging:

-As of Magento 2.3.1, enabling the syslog must be done via the Magento CLI.
-The setting in the Admin panel has been removed.
 Logging to `syslog` is always enabled for developer and default modes, but disabled for production mode; even on Cloud where only production mode is supported.

 1. Use the `setup:config:set` command to change the `dev/syslog/syslog_logging` database value to `true`.